conestack/cone.app/docs/source/widgets.rst

 The use of tiles has the following advantages:

-- Abstraction of the site to several "subapplications" which act as views, widgets and/or controllers.
+- Abstraction of the site to several parts which can act as views and/or controllers.

+- Tiles can be nested.

 - The possibility to create generic tiles expecting model nodes providing the contract of ``cone.app.interfaces.IApplicationNode``.

-- AJAX is easily integrateable.
+- SSR Ajax is easily integrateable.

 ``cone.app`` ships with several commonly needed tiles.
 One of this is registered by name ``content``, which is reserved for rendering the